sasagawa888/scbm/README.md

 # invoke
-To invoke npl, enter command from terminal
+To invoke scbm, enter command from terminal

 ```
 scbm